Assisting students to reach their goals

 The Alex Munro Aboriginal Apprenticeship Scholarship is designed to assist students of Aboriginal descent who are pursuing an education leading to an apprenticeship.
 Application for this $1,000 award can be made by contacting the Alberta Apprenticeship Board through their website at www.tradesecrets.alberta.ca

 Alberta-Pacific Trades Education Award

 The Alberta-Pacific Trades Education Award is designed to support young Albertans in pursuing further educational opportunities in apprenticeship programs.
-Applicants from local high schools must be pursuing studies leading to an apprenticeship program recognized by the Pulp and Paper Industry: Electrical, Instrumentation, Heavy Equipment Operator / Technician, Mechanical, Millwright, Power Engineering, Steamfitter/Pipefitter, Welder.
+Applicants from local high schools must be pursuing studies leading to an apprenticeship program recognized by the Pulp and Paper Industry: Electrical, Instrumentation, Heavy Equipment Operator / Technician, Mechanical, Millwright, Steamfitter/Pipefitter, Welder.

 Alberta-Pacific Environmental Sciences Award

 The Alberta-Pacific Environmental Sciences Award is designed to support young Albertans in pursuing further educational opportunities in the field of environmental sciences.
 Applicants from local high schools must be accepted into their first year of studies at an accredited post-secondary institution.
 Qualifying programs include but are not limited to: environmental conservation, forest or plant sciences, forest engineering, renewable resources, forest business management, environmental biology or forest technology.